kcw36/lmnh_plant_health/pipelines/shortterm/README.md

 ## Extract_short.py script

+- Defines a custom 'APIError' class to raise specific HTTP-related issues (404, 500, etc)
 - Fetches data for each plant via the API
 - Loops through plant ids 1 to 50, skipping missing plants
-- Returns a list of dictinaries each containing indiviudal plant info
+- Returns a list of dictinaries each containing individual plant info
+- Logs all skipped plants (the IDS and error messages) to 'skipped_plants.log' file